codepr/codepr.github.io/_posts/2019-03-07-sol-mqtt-broker-p4.md

 <hr>

-We define some sort of encapsulation by defining the structure in the source file instead od the header, this way it will be only accessible through functions (like methods in a class).
+We define some sort of encapsulation by defining the structure in the source file instead of the header, this way it will be only accessible through functions (like methods in a class).

 <hr>